Jaw Surgery (Orthognathic Surgery)

 Sometimes the surgeon may need to add bone to the jaws.
 The bone tissue can be harvested from the hip, rib, or leg.
 In other cases, existing jaw bones may need to be shortened or otherwise reshaped to meet the goals for the procedure.

-Orthognathic surgery is performed under general anesthesia, meaning you will be totally unconscious.
+Orthognathic surgery is performed under general anesthesia, meaning you will be unconscious.
 The procedure takes 1-3 hours depending on exactly what steps are being performed.
 You can expect a 2-4-day hospital stay after the surgery.

 Jaw Surgery Recovery Time